rianadon/dactyl-configurator/README.md

 ## Building and running

+You'll first need to install Node.js dependencies with `npm install`.
-ClojureScript and protobuf files can be built with the Makefile.
+ClojureScript and protobuf files can then be built with the Makefile.
 After you've installed [Leiningen](https://leiningen.org/#install) and the [protobuf compiler](https://grpc.io/docs/protoc-installation/), run `make` to compile the files.
 They are placed in the `target` directory.
-To build the website, run `npm install` then `npm run dev`.
+To build the website, run `npm run dev`.

 ### Useful Resources
 - [Clojurescript interop with javascript](https://lwhorton.github.io/2018/10/20/clojurescript-interop-with-javascript.html)